 Mirellise Vazquez serves as Executive Director of the Tauck Family Foundation.
-She is committed to educational equity and making the world a better and more just place for children.
-Mirellise has over twenty years of experience in the public and non-profit sectors, focusing on human rights, children’s rights, and education, including grant-making, advocacy, and philanthropy.
+Purpose-driven and committed to educational equity and making the world a better and more just place for children, Mirellise has over twenty years of experience in the public and non-profit sectors, focusing on human rights, children’s rights, and education, including grant-making, advocacy, and philanthropy.
 Before being appointed Executive Director in February 2014, Mirellise served as the Foundation’s first Program Officer.

 Under Mirellise’s leadership, the Bridgeport Public Education Fund selected the Tauck Family Foundation the recipient of the 2019-2020 Elizabeth M. Pfriem Civic Leadership Award, the Association of Fundraising Professionals’ Fairfield County and Connecticut Chapters recognized the Tauck Family Foundation as their Outstanding Philanthropist for 2019, and the Connecticut Council for Philanthropy named the Tauck Family Foundation the recipient of the 2018 Nancy P. Roberts Award for Innovation in Philanthropy.